Supporting Natural Flood Management

-The Government has produced a range of Guidance on Working with Natural Processes to reduce Flood Risk, including a Series of one page Summaries on the different NFM techniques such as leaky dams.
+The Government has produced a range of Guidance on Working with Natural Processes to reduce Flood Risk, including a Series of useful one page Summaries on different NFM techniques such as leaky dams.

-For more information about how we work to reduce flooding naturally, you can download our Working with Natural Processes SFI Case Study, or our Focusing on Flow leaflet, or watch the video below of about Natural Flood Management.
+For more information about how we work to reduce flooding naturally, you can download our Working with Natural Processes SFI Case Study, or our Focusing on Flow leaflet, or watch our You Tube Video about Natural Flood Management.

 The following are useful national resources on Flooding, Natural Flood Management and Natural Woody Material in rivers :-

 - Fish Live in Trees Too (Guidance on natural wood in rivers)